Capm96/Blog/content/blog/blackholes.md

 In the poem that is reality, black holes seem to be the full stops between the sentences that describe the laws of the cosmos.
 Like full stops, black holes are neutral -- neither good nor evil – they simply delineate the limits of the story itself.
 They represent endings.
 They represent beginnings.
 Perhaps our duty is to keep studying this poem, a line at a time, and always get a little bit closer at lifting the veil of the mystery of nature itself.

-<br> </br>

-### Footnotes and sources
+### Footnotes

 [^1]: For reasons which we yet do not understand, there was some left-over matter during this period.
 In theory, there should not have been any matter at all (the universe should be "empty").
 During the Big Bang, the extreme conditions of the early universe caused matter and anti-matter particles to come in and out of existence, annihilating each other.
 For some unknown reason, matter outweighed anti-matter by a very tiny fraction (something like one billion and one particles of matter for one billion particles of anti-matter).
 This excess matter would eventually become you, the moon, and the stars.
-Indeed, every single atom in our bodies can trace back its ancestry to the Big Bang.   -->
+Indeed, every single atom in our bodies can trace back its ancestry to the Big Bang.

 [^2]: Nuclear fusion keeps mixing elements up until it reaches Iron.
 The Iron atoms are not able to be fused into anything new, and so the nuclear fusion process comes to a halt.
 During the Big Bang, only a few elements were created – the simpler ones.
 Things like Hydrogen and Helium.
 Then, during the lifetime of stars, heavier elements (up until Iron) were created.
 Finally, a lot of the more exotic and even heavier elements are only created with super-duper crazy conditions, like the massive explosions that take place in a star’s final days – a supernova.
 There, elements like copper, mercury, gold, iodine, and lead are created.